ray-project/RFC/rfc-202012-named-placement-group/rfc-202012-named-placement-group.md

 ### Unsolved Problems

+#### Place on a device level
-As far as we understand, current ray cannot understand general GPU type.
-Thus, we can only specify the desired node where the remote actor is placed.
-However, we don't have control to place an actor on an exact GPU, which is ideal for a fine-grained optimization, where we consider a 3080 GPU to be more powerful than a 1080 GPU.
+As far as we understand, current Racy cannot understand general GPU types.
+Thus, we are only able to specify bundles against physical cluster nodes, but not at the granularity of devices, such as requesting a GPU as "the P100 GPU on node A".
+This finer grain control might be ideal for distributed ML optimization, e.g., put heavy ML computation on a more powerful 3080 GPU where lighter computation on a 1080 GPU.

+#### Working with the supported accelerator types in Ray
+The current Ray supports and can recognize several accelerator types, such as "V100", "P100", etc. -- essentially most of the AWS-supported GPU devices.
+See [ray/util/accelerator/accelerator.py](https://github.com/ray-project/ray/blob/master/python/ray/util/accelerators/accelerators.py).
+As long as Ray can recognize these devices as supported resources, We might extend this feature to understand these device types and support finer placement over a designated GPU device.
+We are currently figuring out more details on this.

 #### Cons